Frequently Asked Questions

 Can you store the semen for me?

 We store semen at no charge through July 31st of the year purchased.
-We do not offer longterm storage.
+We now offer longterm storage.
+View our storage contract for rates.
 Semen purchased through registry auctions must be shipped by July 31st of the year purchased, or it will be returned to stock.
 No exceptions.

 How much does shipping cost?